camitz/aws-cloudwatch-statsd-backend/README.md

     App.Controller.Action.Request:1|c

 is will produce the equivalent to the former configuration example.
 Note that both will be suppressed if overriden as in the former configuration example.

+Dimensions can be specified in the statistic name, using a special __name_value syntaxis.
+For instance:

+    App.Controller.Action.__HostName_server1:1|c

+Will set the "HostName" dimension to the value "server1".

+If a string is provided to the processKeyForNamespace option (instead of the boolean true), that string will be used as a regular expression for splitting the stat name in namespace/dimension components (instead of the default '[\.\-/]').

 ## Tutorial